Techtonica/curriculum/projects/eventonica-react/eventonica-postgres.md

 1. Copy the setup instructions for `pg-promise` in your `index.js` file.
 Your connection string is probably something like `postgres://localhost:5432/eventonica`.
 You should not need a username or password if you [setup posgres](../../databases/installing-postgresql.md) correctly.

-1. Update your Eventonica methods (addEvent,etc) to use SQL commands.
+1. Update your Eventonica methods (addUser(),etc) to use SQL commands.

    - Use `psql` or `PGAdmin` to test your SQL commands.
    - Add them to your JS using the package `pg-promise` - you can find example queries [here](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example).